VCTLabs/software_test_description_template/std/EU_STD.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This paragraph shall identify a test by project-unique identifier,
-shall provide a brief description, and shall be divided into the
+shall provide a brief description, and is divided into the following
-following subparagraphs.
-When the information required duplicates
+subparagraphs.
+When the information required duplicates information
-information previously specified for another test, that information may
+previously specified for another test, that information may be
-be referenced rather than repeated.
+referenced rather than repeated.

 3.x.1 Hardware preparation
 --------------------------

-This paragraph shall describe the procedures necessary to prepare the
+This paragraph describes the procedures necessary to prepare the
 hardware for the test.
 Reference may be made to published operating
 manuals for these procedures.

-The following shall be provided, as
+The following shall be provided, as applicable:

-applicable:
+a.
+The specific hardware to be used, identified by name and, if applicable, number
+b.
+Any switch settings and cabling necessary to connect the hardware
+c.
+One or more diagrams to show hardware, interconnecting control, and data paths
+d.
+Step-by-step instructions for placing the hardware in a state of readiness

 3.x.2 Software preparation
 --------------------------

-This paragraph shall describe the procedures necessary to prepare the
+This paragraph describes the procedures necessary to prepare the
 item(s) under test and any related software, including data, for the
 test.
 Reference may be made to published software manuals for these
 procedures.

 The following information shall be provided, as applicable:

+a.
+The specific software to be used in the test
+b.
+The storage medium of the item(s) under test (e.g., magnetic tape, diskette)
+c.
+The storage medium of any related software (e.g., simulators, test drivers, databases)
+d.
+Instructions for loading the software, including required sequence
+e.
+Instructions for software initialization common to more than one test case

 3.x.3 Other pre-test preparations
 ---------------------------------